Buchi-dev/MQTT/README.md

 ## User Interface

 Both applications are built using the ChanCC UI library, which provides modern and clean UI components for a consistent look and feel across the systems.

+## Available Scripts

+- `npm start` - Start all systems concurrently
+- `npm run install-all` - Install dependencies for all components
+- `npm run start-simulator-server` - Start only the simulator server
+- `npm run start-simulator-client` - Start only the simulator client
+- `npm run start-dashboard` - Start only the dashboard

 ## Technologies Used